 Where Should I Clean to Get Rid of Drain Flies?

 Outdoors you should inspect bird baths and air conditioners for any pools of stagnant water.
 Additionally, sometimes the source of an infestation is a nearby filter plant.
-Created when adult flies travel with the wind towards any sewage treatment facilities upwind of your home.
+Created when adult flies travel with the wind toward any sewage treatment facilities upwind of your home.

 What do Drain Fly Larvae Look Like?